Mind Performance Center

 When your child has a behavior disorder, they have a neurological-based problem that leads to oppositional outbursts, long tantrums, and sometimes destructive and dangerous behaviors.
 J. Douglas Brown, DC, DACNB, a chiropractic neurologist at Mind Performance Center in Foley, Alabama, takes a holistic approach to behavior disorders.
 Dr. Brown carefully evaluates all the potential causes, assesses central integration, and creates tailored treatments that correct and restore dysfunctional brain pathways.
-If you need help with your child’s behavior, call the office or schedule an appointment online.
-At Mind Performance Center we proudly serve residents of Foley, Fairhope, Daphne, Mobile, and Pensacola.
+If you need help with your child’s behavior, call the office or schedule an appointment.
+At Mind Performance Center we proudly serve residents of Foley, Fairhope, Daphne, Mobile, and Pensacola and throughout the world by telemedicine.

 Behavior disorders resemble typical childhood problems, as all children are sometimes angry, aggressive, defiant, and hyperactive.
 But when these disruptive behaviors become severe, last at least six months, and cause problems in school, at home, or while socializing, your child may have a behavior disorder.